top of page

 Search

-Jaw pain affects millions of people worldwide, impacting their ability to eat, speak, and enjoy daily activities.
+Jaw pain affects millions of people worldwide.
+It can impact your ability to eat, speak, and enjoy daily activities.
 Whether you're experiencing occasional discomfort or chronic pain, understanding the underlying causes and available treatments can help you find relief.
 At Jaws Physical Therapy, we specialize in treating temporomandibular joint (TMJ) disorders and related craniofacial conditions.

 What Causes Jaw Pain?